Doctor Who Monsters, Aliens and Villains

 (John Dorney)

-The Rocket Men's king, Shandar, eventually managed to seemingly capture The Doctor, intending to form an alliance with The Master to increase their own status (The Master being the most wanted man in the universe at this point where Shandar was only the fifth), even if The Master freely admitted that he only saw the Rocket Men as potential foot soldiers in his grander schemes ("Requiem for the Rocket Men").
+Back in the more distant future, the Rocket Men's king, Shandar, eventually managed to seemingly capture The Doctor, intending to form an alliance with The Master to increase their own status (The Master being the most wanted man in the universe at this point where Shandar was only the fifth), even if The Master freely admitted that he only saw the Rocket Men as potential foot soldiers in his grander schemes ("Requiem for the Rocket Men").
 With The Doctor having thwarted several of their major operations, Shandar had put a bounty on his head, but when The Doctor learned of this bounty, he decided to use the opportunity to find the Rocket Men's secret headquarters, arranging for Shandar to apparently capture K9 on an earlier raid while Leela pretended to be a bounty hunter who had managed to capture The Doctor.
 Once The Doctor, Leela and K9 arrived on the Rocket Men's Asteroid base, a vast ship built into a natural asteroid and protected by a complex defensive shield generated by multiple 'satellites' disguised as other asteroids, The Doctor disguised himself as Shandar's right-hand-man, Oskin, who typically wore a mask and used an artificial vocal box after serious injuries incurred on a past mission, while the 'Doctor' in the cells was actually a complex hologram generated by a device in the cell and remotely operated by K9 to act like The Doctor if questioned.
 The Master soon saw through the deception once he arrived on the Asteroid, but his warning came too late for the Rocket Men to stop The Doctor starting a chain reaction that set the satellite asteroids that generated the defence shield crashing into each other, The Doctor and Leela destroying the last of the shields while K9 led the Rocket Men's current slaves into a suitable ship and then hi-jacked The Master's TARDIS to rescue The Doctor and Leela.
 With the Asteroid destroyed, the Rocket Men lost a great deal of power, the loss of their main base limiting their ability to coordinate in the future.

 Although the destruction of the asteroid left the Rocket Men in a weaker state, the Seventh Doctor found himself facing an unconventional threat from the Rocket Men when tracking a temporal anomaly on Earth in the 1960s and 1970s ("The Legacy of Time- Split Infinitives").
 When an accident with a primitive TARDIS resulted in Punshon, one of the pilots, being trapped on Earth in two different time periods, he simultaneously dragged a group of Rocket Men into the 1960s and the 1970s when he apparently crashed through their ship while en route to Earth, with these Rocket Men led by a man who adopted the alias of Bob Kazan (based on available evidence, it would appear that while the Rocket Men became active in both times essentially simultaneously, their 1960s selves were their 'past' selves, as the 1970s versions gained greater influence as their 1960s counterparts committed more thefts).
 Although the Rocket Men were unaware of Punshon's origin, with the former time traveller now reduced to a distorted mess fractured across the two time periods, they realised that each version of Punshon could serve as a weapon.
 Contact with Punshon's 1960s self caused those exposed to him to age to death as he essentially infected them with the temporal disruption he created as he tried to return to the future, while contact with his 1970s self regressed them into nothingness as a reversal of the same process.
 Aware that there were temporal anomalies without being aware of the exact nature of the threat, the Seventh Doctor sought the aid of his allies in the Counter-Measures group to investigate the threat in both decades, with Ace contacting the group in the 1960s while The Doctor met them in the 1970s, the temporally complex nature of the crisis causing the 1970s versions to 'gain' memories as their past selves investigated the threat with Ace.
 Both groups were eventually able to retrieve the two versions of Punshon from his captivity in both timelines, with Ace helping the 1960s Counter-Measures attract the Rocket Mens' attention so they could infiltrate their island base in the 1960s while the 1970s team found Kazan's penthouse and used knockout gas to immobilise everyone long enough for them to break in.
 While the 1970s Counter Measures were able to return to their base, Kazan attacked the plane that the 1960s team were using to evacuate Punshon, but Rachel and Alison parachuted to safety while Ace and Punshon were retrieved by The Doctor and Gilmore stole Kazan’s jetpack while leaving him in the crashing plane.
 With Kazan dead in the 1960s, his 1970s counterpart vanished, leaving The Doctor to take the 1960s Punshon back to the 1970s where he could make contact with his other self.
 When the two Punshons made contact, it essentially erased them from history, while the resulting blast of temporal energy sending all of the displaced Rocket Men back to their original era, although The Doctor speculated that it would result in some temporal anomalies for other time-travellers from that time period, such as The Doctor's ally The Brigadier having retired in 1977 ("Mawdryn Undead") while still being in active employment in the 1980s.